 Haven Simmons grew up in North Carolina and developed a love of the culinary arts early in her childhood.
 For her, cooking was a passion that somewhat unexpectedly developed into a career.
-Simmons started as a student employee at Catering while she was earning her Bachelors in Psychology at BYU, and found she loved the fast-paced, creative environment.
-After three and a half years at Catering as a student, teaching cooking classes at the Provo Recreation Center, completing her college degree, and after earning the 2015 BYU Student Employee of the Year award, she has come back as a full time employee.
-She loves the innovation, momentum, and satisfaction of the industry.
+She started as a student employee at Catering while she was earning her Bachelors in Psychology at BYU, and found she loved the fast-paced, creative environment.
+After working at Catering as a student, teaching cooking classes at the Provo Recreation Center, completing her college degree, and earning the 2015 BYU Student Employee of the Year award, she has come back to the Catering team as a full-time employee.

-After college, Lorraine worked for Covey Leadership Center, Red Lion Hotels and Microsoft, working in Human Resources and Program Coordination.
-Lorraine started her successful high-end custom cake business, Sweet Lorraine Cakes in Seattle in the year 2000.
-This was a part-time venture, as she was also a full-time mother/homemaker, part-time Art Docent, and part-time event sub-contractor, working on high-level corporate events, as well as making cakes for and catering desserts for smaller private weddings and corporate events.
+After college, Lorraine worked for Covey Leadership Center, Red Lion Hotels, and Microsoft, working in Human Resources and Program Coordination.
+Lorraine started her high-end custom cake business, Sweet Lorraine Cakes, in Seattle in the year 2000.

 Amber Dukes started with BYU Catering as an undergraduate student.
 As she earned her BA in International Relations she enjoyed working in the fast paced environment of hospitality.
 Amber enjoys to travel and had the opportunity to Study Abroad in Italy.
 Her love of Italian food grew even more when she returned to Italy for an Internship.
 Amber loves to help each customer have an enjoyable dining experience.
 In her free time Amber likes to play with her puppy and chinchilla and to spend time with her husband.